Magenic/MAQS/docs/MAQS_5/Base/BaseFeatures.md

   MaqsBase basetest = new MaqsBase();
  ```

-## BaseExtenableTest
+## ExtenableTest
-Base code that extends the base tests for Selenium, Appium, WebServices, Database, Email, and MongoDB BaseTests.
+Base code that extends the base test objects for Selenium, Appium, WebServices, Database, Email, and MongoDB drivers or connections.

-## BaseTestObject
+## TestObject
 Base test context data
 ```csharp
 BaseTestObject baseTestObject = new BaseTestObject(new ConsoleLogger(), string.Empty);